Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: Douglas-Rachford splitting for semimonotone operators

 \end{theorem}

 \Cref{cor:DRS:semi} provides a general framework for the convergence of \ref{eq:DRS}, unifying and extending existing convergence results on relaxed Douglas/Peaceman Rachford splitting methods.
-We provide several examples. \begin{remark}[comparison with existing theory] \begin{enumerate} \item First of all, when $A$ and $B$ are maximally $(0,0)$\hyp{}semimonotone, i.e., maximally monotone, the convergence result of classic DRS is recovered, see e.g. \cite{lions1979Splitting, eckstein1992DouglasRachford}. \item In the strongly monotone case, i.e. when $A$ and $B$ are both $\mon$\hyp{}strongly monotone, we recover the convergence result from \cite{monteiro2018Complexity}, showing that in this case, \ref{eq:DRS} converges for $\lambda \in (0, 2+\gamma\mon)$ instead of the traditional $\lambda \in (0, 2)$. \item In \cite{dao2019Adaptive}, \ref{eq:DRS} is analyzed for the sum of a $\monA$\hyp{} and a $\monB$\hyp{}monotone operator when either $\monA + \monB > 0$ or $\monA = \monB = 0$, and their stepsize range matches the range provided by \Cref{tab:gamma:DRS:semi}.
-Similarly, the results of \cite{bartz2022Conical} for the sum of a $\comA$\hyp{} and a $\comB$\hyp{}comonotone operator are also covered by our analysis. \item In the optimization setting, global convergence of \ref{eq:DRS} has recently been shown in \cite{li2016Douglas,themelis2020DouglasRachford} for structured nonsmooth, nonconvex optimization problems where the cost is split as the sum of one Lipschitz differentiable function $f: \R^n \rightarrow \R$ and one proper lsc function $g : \R^n \rightarrow \R$, i.e., $A = \nabla f$ and $B = \partial g$.
+We provide several examples. \begin{remark}[comparison with existing theory] \begin{enumerate} \item W hen $A$ and $B$ are maximally $(0,0)$\hyp{}semimonotone, i.e., maximally monotone, the convergence result of classic DRS is recovered, see e.g. \cite{lions1979Splitting, eckstein1992DouglasRachford}. \item When \(A\) and \(B\) are respectively \(\mu_A\)- and \(\mu_B\)-monotone, we recover several existing results in literature.
+For instance, in the strongly monotone setting where $ \mu \coloneqq \monA = \monB > 0 $, we recover the convergence result from \cite{monteiro2018complexity}, showing that \ref{eq:DRS} converges for $\lambda \in (0, 2+\gamma\mon)$ instead of the traditional $\lambda \in (0, 2)$.
+On the other hand, when \(\mu_A+ \mu_B>0\), the stepsize range provided in \Cref{tab:gamma:DRS:semi} matches \cite[Thm.
+4.5(ii)]{dao2019Adaptive}.
+Analogously, we recover the results for the sum of a $\comA$\hyp{} and a $\comB$\hyp{}comonotone operator with $\comA + \comB > 0$ from \cite[Cor.
+5.5(ii)]{bartz2022Conical}. \item In the optimization setting, global convergence of \ref{eq:DRS} has recently been shown in \cite{li2016Douglas,themelis2020DouglasRachford} for structured nonsmooth, nonconvex optimization problems where the cost is split as the sum of one Lipschitz differentiable function $f: \R^n \rightarrow \R$ and one proper lsc function $g : \R^n \rightarrow \R$, i.e., $A = \nabla f$ and $B = \partial g$.
 These results rely on showing descent of the iterates on the so-called Douglas-Rachford envelope \cite{patrinos2014douglas}, for which only properties of the Lipschitz differentiable function $f$ are exploited to determine the range of admissible stepsizes.
-However, we will show that when the semimonotonicity properties of $g$ are also known, a larger stepsize range for \ref{eq:DRS} can be used than what was previously known in this setting.
+For instance, consider the setting where $f$ is $\ell$-smooth and $\sigma$-convex, where $\ell > 0$ and $\sigma \in [-\ell, 0)$.
+Then, it is shown in \cite{themelis2020DouglasRachford} that \ref{eq:DRS} converges globally for $\lambda \in (0,2)$ and $\gamma < \min\bigl\{\tfrac{\lambda-2}{2\sigma}, \tfrac{1}{\ell}\bigr\} < -\tfrac{1}{\sigma}$ provided that $\argmin_x f(x) + g(x)$ is nonempty.